This week is Sun Awareness Week so we thought we would give you our some key information and a few tips on taking care of your skin this summer!

 Other than health issues, ultraviolet radiation is to blame for a lot of skin pigmentation, uneven tone and skin ageing.
 The sun’s rays harm and destroy the elastic tissue inside the skin, making it less flexible and more prone to wrinkles.

 To coincide with the inbound record breaking summer and #SunAwarenessWeek, we have released our new FIT Sun Protect Ultra Serum SPF 50.
-We challenged our expert chemists to re-write the rules of sun protection for men.
-The result is the very first SPF 50 sunscreen serum formulated especially for men’s skin - performing without that greasy, white finish, no compromise!
+We challenged our expert chemists to re-write the rules of sun protection.
+The result is FIT SPF 50 sunscreen serum - performing without that greasy, white finish, no compromise!
 Power-packed to deliver a new standard in safe daily sun protection with none of the drawbacks.
-FIT Sun Protect Ultra Serum SPF50 offers invisible protection, formulated for men.